knxd/knxd/doc/inifile.rst

 defaults to "main".
 An alternate main section may be named on the command line.

+  * name

+    The name of this server.
+This name will be used in logging/trace output.
+    It's also the default name used to announce knxd on multicast.

+    Optional; defaults to "knxd".

   * addr (string: KNX device address)

     The KNX address of knxd itself.
 Used e.g. for requests originating at the